 - Fake Testimonials (Fiverr Actors)

-- Price for the product not revealed at the beginning
+- The price for the product was not revealed at the beginning

 - Focused on self-promotion